capgemini-psdu/boot-microservice-archetype/README.md

 For the **groupId** enter your top-level Java package e.g. `com.capgemini.customers`

-For the **microserviceGroupName** enter the highest pacakge level e.g. for `com.capgemini.customers` use `customers`
+For the **microserviceGroupName** enter the highest package level e.g. for `com.capgemini.customers` use `customers`

 For the **microservicePort** enter the HTTP port that the app should listen on.

-Please note since version 1.0.2 of this archetype the following applies:

--The **artifactId** is now used for (inclusive of artifactId):[**microserviceName**,**microserviceUserName**,**contextRoot**].

--This means that where instances of these properties used to exist in the pom.xml etc, have now been replaced physically with **artifactId**.

--This means the **artifactId** will be the HTTP context root for the app.
+For the **artifactId** enter the name of the microservice.
+This will also be used to set the microservice's HTTP context root and the O/S username under which the microservice runs.

--If the user wishes to amend instances where microserviceUserName used to reside within the pom.xml, The following advice applies --> **microserviceUserName** enter the Linux user under which the microservice will run and which will own the directories to which the microservice will be installed - don't confuse it with the HTTP basic auth users (that are hard coded into the archetype).

 For the **cloudConfigEnabled** use true or false depending on whether you want to connect to a Spring Cloud Config Server to serve the microservice's YAML configuration.